Vocab-Apps/baserow-translate-plugin/tutorial/README.md

 The full example code is here: https://github.com/Language-Tools/baserow-translate-plugin

  ## Actually, what can Baserow plugins do ?
  At a super high level, Baserow is a Python Django app, and by writing python code, you can extend it in various ways.
 This tutorial focuses on introducing new *field types* (think Text, Date, Number, Formula, etc) which take input from another field, and produce a result.

  ## Do I need a plugin ?
  As always with programming, start with the most simple solution that works.
 Baserow has various import methods, a REST API, and webhooks.
 In most cases, you can use Baserow with no or very little programming.
 In this case, we are introducing some new logic as well as GUI changes, so the plugin framework is suitable for us.

  ## What are limitations of plugins ?
  Technically, you can do lots of things with plugins, and pretty much customize every aspect of Baserow.
-Right now, plugins need to be installed offline, there is no such thing as an online marketplace where anyone can install a plugin with a click.
+Right now, plugins need to be installed offline and deployed in a standalone Baserow instance, there is no such thing as an online marketplace where anyone can install a plugin with a click.
 If you are familiar with self-hosting apps, this is not a concern.

  # Let's get started
  What do you need ?
 A Linux server with docker and python 3.9.
 You also need to either be running  on the machine (like a linux desktop), or you need some way to access the machine over the internet since Baserow is a web app.
 More info here: https://baserow.io/docs/installation%2Finstall-on-ubuntu